JGabrielGruber/PySide-HUG/README.md

 # PySide-HUG
 Small project focused on creating a REST API for file upload and user access, and an windows app to consume this service.
+Used as a technical appraisal by a company that ended up not hiring me.

 ## Implementation